 - Dedicated resources to provide clinical and programmatic consultations and education to effectively improve outcomes and performance

-- Rapid implementation cycle: Data available to clients via secure portal 3 weeks from obtaining tested, approved data set
+- Rapid implementation cycle: Data available to clients via secure portal 3 weeks from obtaining a tested and approved data set

 - Population Health Monitoring assists in improving outcomes and reduces costs through Registry facilitated projects, accompanied by effective research and consultation services.

 - Assists in achieving ACO savings goals and/or Merit-based Incentive Payment System (MIPS) reporting requirements

 - Active participation in measure creation, sharing of evidence based medicine and research